MacTynow/marathon-smartstack/README.md

 This tool listens to the marathon events endpoint and reacts according to events.

+It is supposed to be run as a cronjob

 Environment variables needed :

   + ZK_HOSTS : zookeeper hosts, comma separated list